 Safety and Security

+We believe the safety and security of our students and staff is paramount.
 We offer great security from the moment you pass through the main entrance, until you reach your suite door to let yourself in.
-We believe the safety and security of our students and staff is paramount.
 To that end, we require that all visitors in the building be registered prior to entry and provide a valid piece of photo identification.
-All of the common areas are video-recorded and we have staff on duty 24 hours a day.
+Staff is available to all of the residence buildings 24 hours a day, seven days a week, 365 days a year.

 Safety and security is also the responsibility of every resident.